mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

           );
 ```

-This intermediate table lacks attributes like unique row IDs and file names, ensuring that it exactly mirrors the CSV file structure.
+This intermediate table lacks attributes like `unique_row_IDs` and `filenames`, ensuring that it exactly mirrors the CSV file structure.
 The process involves:
 1. Loading the CSV file into the staging table.
-2. Adding unique attributes (such as a unique row ID and file name) within BigQuery.
+2. Adding unique attributes (such as a `unique_row_ID` and `filename`) within BigQuery.
 3. Merging the staged data into the main table.
 Since the data is already present in GCS, no additional uploads are required.
 Upon execution, we can verify that both the staging and main tables exist in BigQuery, with data correctly mapped.
 The staging table serves as a bridge, ensuring proper structuring before integration into the main dataset.

 ## Merging Data into the Main Table

-The next step involves merging the newly processed data into Green_trip_data.
+The next step involves merging the newly processed data into green_tripdata.
 This task:
 -	Generates a unique identifier using specific column values.
 -	Ensures duplicate records are not introduced in future uploads.
 -	Incorporates the file name attribute for traceability.